kristianp335/ScottishPowerLiferay/replit.md

 - ✓ Added comprehensive deployment guide with step-by-step instructions
 - ✓ Included resource manifest for asset management
 - ✓ Fixed FreeMarker template syntax errors with proper null checks and default values
+- ✓ Fixed anchor tag editable types (changed from "text" to "link" for all <a> tags)
 - ✓ Package ready for import into Liferay DXP/Portal 7.4+

 **Package Contents**:
-- Fragment collection with 9 components (fixed FreeMarker templates)
+- Fragment collection with 9 components (all template errors resolved)
 - 15+ image and icon resources
 - Client extensions for CSS and JavaScript themes
 - Complete deployment documentation